Who we are and what we do

 More information at the GOV.UK Living in Sweden page. (click on "Passports and travel".)

-Note that, if you have Swedish citizenship ("svenskt medborgarskap"), the Migration Agency says that you can't also have residence status ("uppehållsstatus"), which means that, instead of a residence permit, you should present either a Swedish passport or your Swedish certificate of citizenship at the border.
+Note that, if you have Swedish citizenship ("svenskt medborgarskap"), then instead of a residence permit you should present either a Swedish passport or your Swedish certificate of citizenship at the border.
 (Your ordinary Swedish ID card doesn't show your citizenship, so the border guard may not be satisfied with that.)

 If you can't find your certificate of citizenship, you can request a copy by filling out a form on the Migration Agency website (you just pay the postage).